 Start carrots or mushrooms for the first step.

 Try cutting vegetables in various ways and dry them.
-The wider the cross-section can be dried out easily.
+Yet, the wide cross-section will be quickly dried so it’s better to cut diagonally.

 When sun-drying, the cut end should be facing the sun.
 If you have skin, place it so that the skin is on the bottom.
 If you have time, turn it over halfway.